GeoplexGIS/geores/README.md

 functionalities to annotate meshes and faces with the according CityGML classes and attributes.

 The code has originally been developed by Wolfgang Sach and distributed by his company GEORES.
 In 2018, Wolfgang stopped development on the project and released the code as open source.
-The GEORES Plugin is free to use and is now released under the MIT license.
+Since 2019, the GEORES Plugin is free to use and released under the MIT license.

+Pull requests welcome!

 ## Supported SketchUp Versions